AlgebraicJulia/Decapodes.jl/docs/src/dec_operator_table.md

 This formula displays the anti-commutative property of wedge product.
 Switching the order of the forms on the wedge product may swap the sign of the resulting higher degree form.
 This is the extension of the idea that forms are antisymmetric tensors, and swapping the forms that create a higher form change the orientation of the area/volume/length.

-$ (ω∧β)∧γ=ω∧(β∧γ) $
+$ (ω∧β)∧γ = ω∧(β∧γ) $

 This formula displays the associative property of the wedge product operator in the smooth case.
 In the discrete case, this is only true for closed forms.
 The exterior derivative of a closed form is zero.

 $ d(ω∧β) = dω ∧ β+(−1)^{deg⁡(ω)} ω ∧ β $

-As displayed in the exterior derivative section, the Leibniz Rule underscores the interaction between the exterior derivative and the wedge product operators.
+As displayed in the exterior derivative section, the Leibniz Rule defines the interaction between the exterior derivative and the wedge product operators.

 $ ω ∧ ω = 0 $